inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

 ### Applying the custom templates

 Index templates are applied (sent to OpenSearch via the opensearchpy Python interface) during the setup stage of the search indices, before any data has actually been indexed.
 This can be done manually using the cli command `invenio index init` and it is done automatically during the service setup process for a new InvenioRDM instance.

+!!!
+Note

+    Some index settings (such as shard counts) can only be set when the index is created.
+So if you want to change the shard count for an existing index, you will need to delete the index and let InvenioRDM recreate it.
+Changes to some other settings may be made to existing indices.
+Consult the [OpenSearch documentation](https://docs.opensearch.org/docs/latest/im-plugin/index-templates/) for more information on which settings can be changed after the index is created.
+Field mappings *can* be changed by the addition of new fields, but the index will need to be reindexed before the added fields can be used.
+Existing fields cannot be removed or changed without recreating the index.
+Apart from the `invenio-stats` indices, though, field mappings for InvenioRDM indices are configured separately from any index templates.
+Changes to those field mappings should be made using the `invenio-search` module's mechanisms.